liblouis/liblouis.github.io/index.md

 Liblouis has features to support screen-reading programs.
 This has led to its use in two open-source screenreaders, [NVDA](http://www.nvda-project.org/) and [Orca](http://live.gnome.org/Orca).
 It is also used in some commercial assistive technology applications for example by [ViewPlus](http://www.viewplus.com).

+Liblouis is the translator of choice for Benetech’s [Bookshare](http://www.bookshare.org), providing braille access to more than 350,000 books to members worldwide, and also to thousands of public domain books for guests.
+Bookshare currently offers titles in braille in more than a dozen languages, with the ability to quickly add new languages as translation tables become available.

 Liblouis is based on the translation routines in the [BRLTTY](http://mielke.cc/brltty/) screenreader for Linux.
 It has, however, gone far beyond these routines.
 In Linux and Mac OSX it is a shared library, and in Windows it is a DLL.

 Liblouis is free software licensed under the [GNU Lesser GPL](https://www.gnu.org/licenses/lgpl.html).